Code-singer/YT-video-downloader/README.md

 *Once installation is complete, you can then run it by typing "python3 YT-video-downloader.py" into your terminal.

+NOTE : DO NOT INTERRUPT THE PROCESS OF DOWNLOAD ONCE AFTER CLICKING THE DOWNLOAD BUTTON
+       DOWNLOADING TAKES SOME TIME DEPENDING ON THE SIZE OF THE VIDEO SO BE PATIENT AND DO NOT INTERRUPT THE PROCESS

 Feel free to contribute to this project and please be sure to leave a star.